Independent Work Seminar Offerings - Fall 2018

 Meeting Time: Thursdays 11:00am - 12:20pm

+The world's data networks are fascinating objects of study ranging from wireless roadside hotspots to the future SpaceX satellite network and the rest of the wired Internet in between.
 Software-defined radio lets you build your own aircraft radar, conduct radio astronomy experiments on a shoestring, or even receive news and weather updates from geostationary satellites, from anywhere on the planet.
-But most of these radios are consigned to the laboratory, costing many thousands of dollars or more, and often impractical to transport.
-Recently, however, cheap and lightweight USB-based software-defined radios have become available for about $20 apiece, opening up the possibility of making the above sensing scenarios, and more, (a) crowd-sourceable and accessible to hackers and tinkerers, (b) distributed among many spatial vantage points, and (c) extremely portable and easy to deploy anywhere.
-This seminar is aimed at developing novel SDR sensing capabilities and/or extending existing sensing techniques to a distributed setting, where many SDRs cooperate to sense the same phenomenon, and aggregate their readings at a backend server, giving a more complete or higher-resolution picture of the world.
-You will use the RTL-SDR (http://rtl-sdr.com) platform---for which there is a rich open-source code ecosystem---and work in small groups to design and develop software for the above applications or a new application of their choosing.
+Recently cheap and lightweight USB-based software-defined radios have become available for about $20 apiece, opening up the possibility of making accessible the above sensing scenarios, and more.
+This seminar is aimed at developing novel computer network sensing and visualizations to study, delight, amaze, and yield deep insight into such data networks.
+RTL-SDR (http://rtl-sdr.com) platforms will be available for the above sensing/visualization ideas or a new idea of your choosing.
 Deployment will be across the Princeton campus: in your dorm room, the Computer Science building, or elsewhere.
-Data cleaning, processing, and finally, visualization will then allow you to showcase the results of your sensing.
+Data cleaning, processing, and finally, visualization will then allow you to showcase your results.

 Title: - COS IW 09 Programs Generating Programs